garethmarkel/ukb-administration/docs/pheno/understand_sql.md

     -- for each row in the new dataset:
     --		FID=s.sample_id
     --		IID=s.sample_id
-    --		if f20442.pheno in pheno_code.value:
-    --			Pheno = pheno_code.meaning where pheno_code.value=f20442.pheno
-    --			# Get meaning of those rows whose value = content of column pheno in table f20442 --		else:
+    --		if Meaning isn't null, use meaning as phenotype, --		else:
     --			Pheno = f20442.pheno
     SELECT      s.sample_id AS FID,
                 s.sample_id AS IID,

-            (CASE WHEN depress.pheno IN
-                (
-                    SELECT value
-                    FROM pheno_code
-                    WHERE value=depress.pheno -- Adding this row filters only pheno of interest speeding up script (you dont parse whole dataset in next subquery)
-                )
-            THEN
-            (
-                SELECT meaning
-                FROM pheno_code
-                WHERE value = depress.pheno         -- Return the meaning as phenoytpe )
-            ELSE depress.pheno                      -- Otherwise, return the phenotype code directly END) AS Pheno
+                COALESCE(
+                    pheno_code.meaning,
+                    depress.pheno) AS Pheno -- use first non-null / empty item as phenotype FROM        f20442 depress

-    FROM 	Participant s
+    JOIN        Participant s
-    JOIN 	f20442 depress ON s.sample_id=depress.sample_id
+    -- Join pheno_code into depress, meaning will be an empty string if -- the phenotype is not presented as a value in pheno_code (LEFT JOIN) LEFT JOIN   pheno_code ON
+                pheno_code.value=depress.pheno
-    WHERE	s.withdrawn=0 AND depress.instance=0;
+    WHERE       depress.instance=0 AND
+                s.sample_id = depress.sample_id AND
+                s.withdrawn = 0;
     .quit
     ```